Discover more from Agent of Weird: Exploring the Write Fantastic

 Beware what other writers call themselves.

-Terms like ‘graphic novelist’ or ‘screenwriter’ may well be flim-flam, labels employed for the benefit of editors and readers, not younger writers looking for someone upon which to model their career.
+Terms like ‘graphic novelist’ or ‘screenwriter’ may well be flim-flam, labels employed for the benefit of editors and readers, not younger writers looking for someone upon whom to model their career.
 Don’t assume those people make a living purely from that one revenue stream.
 Sure, you can market yourself along those exclusive lines, but behind the scenes you need to have several irons in the fire.

 Diversifying is a necessity.
 I’m a bona fide ‘comic book writer’, but I’m also a ‘marketing copywriter’, a ‘subeditor’, a ‘narrative consultant’, and a bunch of other dull and deeply unsexy things that I’ll keep quiet about during my next interview for Bleeding Cool.